Bayelsa Decides: Group warns against violence, hate speech

 “Guns, knives, cutlasses, and axes are not electoral materials.
 Please our young people, don’t accept them from whoever is promising you position or money to take lives or your life be taken prematurely.
 Please do not allow yourself to be cheap for them to manipulate you and become their sacrificial lamb.

-“Violence and hate speech have stunted Bayelsa’s progress over the years.
-Election is not cult war.
+“Violence has stunted Bayelsa’s progress over the years.
+An election is not cult war.
 Let our young people not be carried away with what their leaders are telling them but should be concerned about their future by allowing peace to reign and maintained for the betterment of the state.

+READ ALSO: Bayelsa Guber: 867, 088 persons to vote as INEC display Voter register(Opens in a new browser tab)

 “Also the Independent National Electoral Commission, INEC, security agencies, political actors, supporters, election observers, and the electorates are to prove themselves as mature and focused organisations that would not allow themselves to be used to truncate the electoral process.”

-According to him BAPI has embarked on campaign for peaceful governorship election and have engagements with relevant stakeholders.
+According to him BAPI has embarked on a campaign for the peaceful governorship election and has engagements with relevant stakeholders.

-“We have commenced our own campaign for peaceful elections and we are reaching out to all grassroots supporters and relevant youth, women, religious and traditional organisations to ensure peace and sportsmanship before, during and after the election,” he said.
+“We have commenced our own campaign for peaceful elections and we are reaching out to all grassroots supporters and relevant youth, women, religious and traditional organizations to ensure peace and sportsmanship before, during and after the election”, he said.